toliveiradev/toliveiradev/README.md

 ## 👋 Hey there, I'm Tiago!

-I'm a software engineer with a deep curiosity for Machine Learning and Deep Learning.
-With over 10 years of experience in Java and Python, I'm now channeling my expertise into building intelligent systems and solving complex problems through advanced algorithms.
+I'm a software engineer deeply interested in AI, ML and DL.
+With over 10 years of experience in Java and Python, I'm now channelling my expertise into building intelligent systems and solving complex problems through advanced algorithms.
 I'm also pursuing a second degree in Mathematics to deepen my understanding of these cutting-edge fields.

 ### 🔧 What I'm Good At